 4. “Chaos isn’t a pit.
 Chaos is a ladder.”

-Another popular quote and this time it is by one of the smartest (read cunning) men in the entire GoT universe.
+Another popular quote and this time, it is by one of the smartest (read cunning) men in the entire GoT universe.
 Lord Baelish was a master of deceit and tricks.
 Popularly known as Littlefinger, Baelish became famous for his selfish philosophy and opportunistic nature.
 He only cared about himself and loved chaos as he saw it to be a perfect stepping stone to climb up the ladder and become more powerful in King’s Landing.

 Although Syrio Forel, Arya’s sword instructor, had a very small screen-time, his iconic quote in the first season still resonates with the fans.
-Forel told Arya this quote, and she later understood its deeper meaning, when she went on to show the world how much good of a swordswoman she is!
+Forel told Arya this quote, and she later understood its deeper meaning, when she went on to show the world how good a swordswoman she is!

 7. “The night is dark and full of terrors.”

 A religious fanatic and strong believer of the Lord of Light, Melisandre believed that the night is full of terrors and only the Lord of Light can save them.
 All of the rest are false Gods.